oscarbenjamin/fcp/src/quadratic1.md

 What bothers me about the `print_quadratic` function though is that it's long and repetitive.
 It's good to think when you have long and repetitive code whether there's a way to simplify it by introducing new functions.
-Let's do exactly that:
+For now though this will have to do.

 If we go back to our original coefficients for $x^2 + 5x + 6$ then the
 programme prints